 While many argue that we are in a post-truth era, fuelled by US President Donald Trump and the phenomenon of fake news, some scholars argue that deception has always been ubiquitous.
 What is the truth about lying?
 Maria Armoudian is joined by Timothy Levine, David Livingstone-Smith, and Briony Swire-Thompson.

 Timothy R. Levine is a Distinguished Professor and Chair of Communication Studies at the University of Alabama, Birmingham.
-He is the editor of Encyclopedia of Deception, Vol. 1 & 2.
-He is an expert in interpersonal communication.
+He is the editor of Encyclopedia of Deception, Vol. 1 & 2 and is an expert in interpersonal communication.

 David Livingstone-Smith is a Professor of Philosophy at the University of New England.
-He is the author of Why We Lie: The Evolutionary Roots of Deception and the Unconscious Mind, Less Than Human: Why We Demean, Enslave and Exterminate Others and The Most Dangerous Animal: Human Nature and the Origins of War.
-He is an expert on the philosophy of psychology.
+He is the author of Why We Lie: The Evolutionary Roots of Deception and the Unconscious Mind and is an expert on the philosophy of psychology.